 Marketing Communication Manager Trude Ravndal is facing an interesting challenge as LNG is taking steps towards further growth.
 She has great confidence in Nordic teamwork and is determined to exceed customers’ communications expectations.

-I joined Skangas three years ago following a career with several international oil pipeline companies.
+I joined Gasum three years ago following a career with several international oil pipeline companies.
 My previous roles have included marketing of oil pipeline maintenance solutions and development of communications strategies from the brand and commercialization perspectives.
 At the moment I’m in charge of internal communications and external marketing communications.
-I’m responsible for the formulation, planning and implementation of our marketing strategy in Norway, Sweden and Finland in cooperation with Gasum’s Communications.
+I’m responsible for the formulation, planning and implementation of our natural gas and LNG marketing strategy in Norway, Sweden and Finland.

-Industrial and maritime transport players already know in broad terms what Skangas and liquefied natural gas (LNG) are.
-We’re now heading for further growth and communicating to our customers that LNG is a viable, clean and energy-efficient alternative and Skangas is a reliable supplier of LNG.
+Industrial and maritime transport players already know in broad terms what Gasum and liquefied natural gas (LNG) are.
+We’re now heading for further growth and communicating to our customers that LNG is a viable, clean and energy-efficient alternative and Gasum is a reliable supplier of LNG.

 The outcomes of marketing communications may be difficult to measure but, for me, success means performance that meets customers’ needs and even exceeds their expectations.
 Challenges are made to be overcome and, without them, work could actually get rather boring.